Skip to content

 • Dozens of scholarly articles assert that students who use library resources and engage directly with staff are retained at a significantly higher rate than those who do not.
 Moreover, they are more likely to succeed academically in the long term.
 Point out that every student the library helps retain is x amount of tuition revenue saved.

-• The loss of ownership of intellectual property.
+• Loss of ownership of data and intellectual property

 Delivery method